raviqqe/stak/doc/src/content/docs/embedding-scripts.md

 - How to compile Scheme scripts into bytecodes in Rust crates to embed the scripts.
 - How to embed and run scripts written in Stak Scheme in Rust programs.

+The full source codes used in this page is available at the [`examples/embedded-script` directory on GitHub][source]

 ## Installing dependencies

 First, follow [the install instruction](install#libraries) to add Stak Scheme as dependencies in your Rust crate.